Class PivDataObject

 unseen.

-This class (and each subclass) implements IDisposable
+This class (and each subclass) implements IDisposable because the

 data might be sensitive.
 Upon disposal, any stored data is overwritten.